Air France-KLM launches low-cost airline Hop!

 Under a three-year plan dubbed "Transform 2015," Air France- KLM is seeking to cut costs to pay back debt.
 It will cut 5,000 jobs to turn around its short and medium-haul business, which lost 700 million euros in 2011.

-Earlier this month, the carrier unveiled a lower-cost tariff, dubbed "MiNi," targeting people who travel light, another move aimed at reviving its loss-making short and medium-haul routes. ($1 = 0.7421 euro) (Reporting by Elena Berton; Editing by Dan Lalor)
+Earlier this month, the carrier unveiled a lower-cost tariff, dubbed "MiNi," targeting people who travel light, another move aimed at reviving its loss-making short and medium-haul routes.
+(Reporting by Elena Berton; Editing by Dan Lalor)

-ATHENS, June 2 Greek police on Friday began clearing out a makeshift migrant camp which sprung up in the former Athens airport over a year ago.

-BEIJING, June 2 A fatal fire on a bus last month in China that killed five South Korean and six Chinese children is suspected to have been started by the driver, state news agency Xinhua said on Friday.